cms-analysis/HiggsAnalysis-CombinedLimit/docs/what_combine_does/statistical_tests.md

 $$ t = -\log(\frac{\mathcal{L}_{\mathcal{M}}(\vec{\hat{\mu}},\vec{\hat{\nu}})}{\mathcal{L}_{\mathcal{M}_{\mathrm{c-indep}}}(\vec{\hat{\mu}}_{c1}, \vec{\hat{\mu}}_{c2}, ..., \vec{\hat{\nu}})}) $$

-The distribution of the test statistic is not known a priori, and needs to be calculated by generating pseudo-data samples.
+The distribution of the test statistic is not known *a priori*, and needs to be calculated by generating pseudo-data samples.

 ## Other Statistical Tests